Essentials of Supervision

 - Support your student’s reflections on their own progress.
-They are required to submit a GSS report each term too and if they are able to reflect appropriately on their progress this should help you identify further where they need support.
+They are required to submit a report in GSR each term too and if they are able to reflect appropriately on their progress this should help you identify further where they need support.
 There is a specific form for them to use in the term pre Transfer which will focus their reflections on preparing for this key milestone.
 A similar form is available for Confirmation of Status.

 - Inform the departmental Director of Graduate Studies through termly reporting mechanisms of any concerns about your student’s progress, attendance or other needs.
-There is a flag on GSS you can use for this purpose.

 assessing training needs and finding training provision